takertao2/threadychain/README.md

 Restart Tor and you should be safe.

             service tor restart

 Additionally setup a router/firewall on linux to make sure your IP won't leak:
 Go back to your root folder with "cd".
+And do:

             git clone https://github.com/ruped24/toriptables2.git
             cd toriptables2
             sudo ./toriptables2.py -l
             # use ‘-f’ to deactivate

-Now test your connection
+Now test your connection:

             curl --socks5 localhost:9050 --socks5-hostname localhost:9050 -s https://check.torproject.org/ | cat | grep -m 1 Congratulations | xargs

 You should receive the following reply: "Congratulations.
 This browser is configured to use Tor".

-Find .onion link at this directory inside the file 'hostname':
+Find the .onion link at this directory inside the file 'hostname':

                   /var/lib/tor/hidden_service

-You will use this address to add your Node to our list.
+You will use this address to add your Node to our list without exposing your ip.

 Now connect your node to our private network with